subhanshu1997/Hello-World/README.md

 # Hello-World
-I am ne ti github.
+I am new to github.